-Episode 6 on iTunes | Episode 6 on Soundcloud
+Episode 6 on iTunes | Episode 6 on Spotify

 On our first episode of the new year, Julie talks with Liz Kaplow, Founder, CEO, and President of Kaplow Communications — a top public relations firm that has been recognized as Consumer Agency of The Year.
 Liz shares some of the many lessons she’s learned since launching her company 25 years ago, and explains how embracing “over-communication” has shaped her business.
 She reveals the steps she took to create an environment that offers her team flexibility while still producing excellent work, and she explains why she believes that “mentoring should be a way of life.”